HBD-BH/Unity_Tennis/README.md

 For correct installation, please make sure to use Python 3.6.

-In order to run the Jupyter Notebook `Continuous_Control.ipynb`, please see the installation instructions [here](https://jupyter.readthedocs.io/en/latest/install.html).
+In order to run the Jupyter Notebook `Tennis.ipynb`, please see the installation instructions [here](https://jupyter.readthedocs.io/en/latest/install.html).

-To run the notebook, you also have to download the `Reacher` environment from Udacity's [project page](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet).
-If your system is not Linux, please adjust the respective line of code in the beginning of `Continuous_Control.ipynb` to point to your environment.
+To run the notebook, you also have to download the `Tennis` environment from Udacity's [project page](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet).
+If your system is not Linux, please adjust the respective line of code in the beginning of `Tennis.ipynb` to point to your environment.

 ### Running the code